-Supply staff and other visiting staff will be given the school's Visitors Leaflet which ideally should be read before leaving Reception and certainly before any contact with students.
+Supply staff and other visiting staff will be given the school's Visitors Leaflet, which outlines the school's safeguarding procedures and which ideally should be read before leaving Reception and certainly before any contact with students.

-17. Safer Recruitment
+18. Safer Recruitment

-Our school endeavours to ensure that we do our utmost to employ 'safe' staff and allow 'safe' volunteers to work with children by following the guidance in Keeping Children Safe in Education 2018 together with the local safeguarding partnership and the school's Safer Recruitment policies.
+Our school endeavours to ensure that we do our utmost to employ 'suitable' staff and allow 'suitable' volunteers to work with children by complying with the requirements in Keeping Children Safe in Education 2019 together with the school's and WS's Safer Recruitment policies.